 Well, this is the last blog for year and what a way to end it – CONSTIPATION!
 Last month we talked about what it actually means to be constipated

-- difficulty emptying bowels and/or not going daily.
+- difficulty emptying bowels and/or not having bowel movements daily.

-- tests that can be done to find the underlying cause of constipation – when increasing fibre, water, and exercising doesn’t improve it.
+- tests that can be done to find the underlying cause of constipation – when increasing fibre, water, and exercising doesn’t improve symptoms of constipation.

-- contributing factors to constipation other than the usual suspects.
+- contributing factors to constipation and defecation problems other than the usual suspects.

-So now, how to manage constipation with foods and, how stress is a major game player when it comes to constipation.
+So now, how to manage chronic constipation with foods and, how stress is a major game player when it comes to treat constipation.

-We should all aim to have at least 30g of fibre a day and 2L of water, as set out by the National Health and Medical Research Council (Australia), for the average healthy adult.
+We should all aim to have at least 30g of fibre a day and drink plenty of water (at least 2L), as set out by the National Health and Medical Research Council (Australia), for the average healthy adult.

 We all at different times have things going on in our lives and health, that will affect bowel function.
 So, we need to be adapting our water and fibre intake, along with other foods to support good intestinal health.